Deenyul/wanted-queries/README.md

 * Offense: Required, 5-15 characters in length, any allowed
 * Date of Warrant/Violation: Required, 10 characters in length, numeric in MM/DD/YYYY format (allows dates from 1900 to today +1 day, to account for time zone differences)
 * Drivers License: Optional, 1-20 characters in length, any characters allowed, if included requires DL State & DL Expiration Year
-* DL State: Optional, 2 characters in length, State Abbreviations only, if included requires Drivers License & DL Expiration Year
+* DL State: Optional, 2 characters in length, state abbreviations only, if included requires Drivers License & DL Expiration Year
 * DL Expiration Date: Optional, 10 characters in length, numeric in MM/DD/YYYY format, if included requires Drivers License & DL State, can be future dated.
 * License Plate: Optional, 5-8 alphanumeric characters in length, if included requires License State & License Year
-* License State: Optional, 2 characters in length, State Abbreviations only, if included requires License Plate and License Year
+* License State: Optional, 2 characters in length, state abbreviations only, if included requires License Plate and License Year
 * License Expiration Date: Optional, 10 characters in length, numeric in MM/DD/YYYY format, if included requires License Plate and License Year, can be future dated.

 ##### Results